-Policy/Advocacy: Develop and advance a global public policy agenda that sets fair rules and standards for Big Tech companies, ensuring they better serve democracy.
+Policy Change: Develop and advance a global public policy agenda that sets fair rules and standards for Big Tech companies, ensuring they better serve democracy.

-Research: Study the ways technology is harming democracy, how this can be reversed by creating better technology, and how to design effective legal and regulatory systems.
+Research + Investigation: Study the ways technology is harming democracy, how this can be reversed by creating better technology, and how to design effective legal and regulatory systems.

 Technology: Design and implement both existing and new tools that support in-depth research, activist engagement, and educational insights into surveillance commerce and digital threats to democracy, and viable virtuous alternatives to the dominant exploitative platforms.

-Civic Engagement: Educate the public about the problems caused by digital threats to democracy and the subversion of the internet.
+Public Campaigns: Educate the public about the problems caused by digital threats to democracy and the subversion of the internet.